 Our Own White Brick House

 Affiliate links may be used at no cost to you.
 This blog is my business, so thank you for supporting my family!
-I hope you find the information and photos helpful.
+I hope you find the information helpful.

 See that center part with no shutters?
 That is the white painted brick I dreamed about and eventually got on our house.
 I went back and forth on shutters for those four windows because I thought they were so pretty – especially the color – but I didn’t want anything covering up that brick.
 I only had so much pretty brick and it broke my heart to put anything over it!

 Our foundation is white painted brick as well.